getpelican/pelican/docs/content.rst

 Like pages, posts can also be marked as ``hidden`` with the ``Status: hidden`` attribute.
-Hidden posts will be output to ``ARTICLE_SAVE_AS`` as expected, but are not included by default in tag, category and author indexes, nor in the main article feed.
+Hidden posts will be output to ``ARTICLE_SAVE_AS`` as expected, but are not included by default in tag, category, and author indexes, nor in the main article feed.
 This has the effect of creating an "unlisted" post.

 .. _W3C ISO 8601: https://www.w3.org/TR/NOTE-datetime